Skip to Content

 CityRealty Logo

-In the early to mid-1900s, 125th Street was the beating heart of Harlem’s Black cultural and political life.
-Malcolm X delivered sermons on the corner of 125th Street and Seventh Ave, the iconic Lenox Lounge hosted the likes of Miles Davis and John Coltrane while Langston Hughes and Zora Neale Hurston listen and conversed, and Martin Luther King Jr. was stabbed during a book signing at Blumstein’s department store.
+For much of the early to mid-20th century, 125th Street was the beating heart of Harlem’s Black cultural, political, and intellectual life.
+Malcolm X delivered sermons on the corner of 125th Street and Seventh Avenue.
+The Lenox Lounge hosted legends like Miles Davis and John Coltrane as writers including Langston Hughes and Zora Neale Hurston listened and debated.
+Martin Luther King Jr. was stabbed during a book signing at Blumstein’s department store, a reminder that the avenue has long been a stage for moments that shaped American history.

 In this article: